isomerpages/moe-chijolotn/_learn-at-ij-oln/Curricular Programmes/Mathematics.md

 </ul>
 <h4>Mathematics Framework</h4>
 <img style="width: 60%;" src="/images/math1.png" />
-<p>The department&rsquo;s framework is adapted from MOE&rsquo;s Mathematics Framework.&nbsp; It shows the underlying principles of an effective mathematics programme.&nbsp; It sets the direction for teaching, learning and assessment of mathematics in OLN.</p>
+<p>The department&rsquo;s framework is adapted from MOE&rsquo;s Mathematics Framework.&nbsp; It shows the underlying principles of an effective mathematics programme.&nbsp; It sets the direction for teaching, learning and assessment of mathematics in IJ OLN.</p>
 <h4><strong>Key Programmes</strong></h4>
 <h4><strong>Teaching Of Heuristics and Problem Solving</strong></h4>
 <p>A school-wide approach is adopted in the teaching of Heuristic and problem-solving skills.</p>